Cole, Gurriel help Astros blank Angels 4-0

+HOUSTON (AP) — Last season Yuli Gurriel finished with 13 home runs.

+After a recent power surge, the 35-year-old has matched that total with one game to go until the All-Star break.

-HOUSTON (AP) — Yuli Gurriel homered for the fourth straight game and Gerrit Cole pitched seven scoreless innings before two relievers completed the four-hitter, leading the Houston Astros to a 4-0 win over the Los Angeles Angels on Saturday night.
+Gurriel homered for the fourth straight game and Gerrit Cole pitched seven scoreless innings before two relievers completed the four-hitter, leading the Houston Astros to a 4-0 win over the Los Angeles Angels on Saturday night.

 Gurriel’s solo shot extended Houston’s lead to 3-0 in the sixth and gave him a 10-game hitting streak and the longest stretch of consecutive games with home runs in his career.

 Cole (9-5) scattered three hits over seven innings while striking out nine to win his fifth straight decision.

+“I was just executing a handful of pitches and had some spots in my back pocket that I thought were good and I just stuck with them,” he said.

 Cole, who leads the American League with 170 strikeouts, started July off strong after going 3-0 with a 1.89 ERA in June to win AL pitcher of the month honors.

 Ryan Pressly allowed one hit in the eighth and Collin McHugh struck out the side in the ninth to help Houston to its sixth win in seven games.